protontypes/protonpage/content/en/services/Partnering-and-Community/_index.md

 * Community Work and Events
 * Community Communication

-We also enable you to create partnerships with other organisations of your industry:
+We also enable you to create partnerships with organisations of your industry:

-* Reduce software cost by creating a common software baseline for your industry
+* Reduce development cost by creating a common software baseline for your industry
 * Create standards by open source software with your partners
 * Open Interfaces for simple and compatible software APIs